Clastify logo

 Properties: monomer versus polymer

 Ethene is a small molecular gas with low melting and boiling points.
-Polyethene is a long-chain molecular solid, so the overall intermolecular attractions are much stronger because there are many contact points along each chain.
-Both contain covalent bonds, but changing the scale of the molecule changes the physical properties dramatically.
+Polyethene, by contrast, is a long-chain molecular solid; its overall intermolecular attractions are much stronger because there are many contact points along each chain.
+Both contain covalent bonds, but changing the size of the molecule changes the physical properties dramatically.

 Atom economy

 Atom economy is the percentage of reactant atoms that become part of the desired product in a chemical reaction.
-In addition polymerization, every atom in the alkene monomers appears in the polymer and no small molecule is eliminated.
-Addition polymerization therefore has 100% atom economy for the polymer product.
+In addition polymerization, every atom in the alkene monomers ends up in the polymer, and no small molecule is eliminated.
+Therefore, addition polymerization has 100%100\% atom economy for the polymer product.

 Condensation polymerization

-A condensation polymer forms when monomers react through functional groups, releasing a small molecule each time a new linkage forms.
-Condensation polymerization is a polymerization reaction where bifunctional or multifunctional monomers join with elimination of a small molecule such as water or hydrogen chloride.
+A condensation polymer forms when monomers react through their functional groups, releasing a small molecule each time a new linkage forms.
+Condensation polymerization is a polymerization reaction in which bifunctional or multifunctional monomers join with elimination of a small molecule such as water or hydrogen chloride.

 A functional group is a specific atom or group of atoms in an organic molecule that gives the molecule characteristic reactions.
 In condensation polymerization, each monomer needs reactive functional groups at two positions, usually one at each end, so the chain can continue to grow.